Andeweg01/JasmineChallenge1/README.md

 Else return "Sorry.
 I can’t tell what drink because that age is incorrect!"

 ### Red-Green-Refactor principle
-A test will be written that will fail.
+A few tests will be written in the file drinkAboutSpec.js that will fail in the Jasmine framework.
 Just enough code is written in the drinkAbout.js file to make the test pass.
 Refactoring the function makes it work.